The Invisible Life of Addie LaRue

 Schwab’s prose is absolutely beautiful and, because of that, I felt entirely unbothered by the pacing and repetitive scenes.
 I was deeply immersed in the melancholic and haunting feel of the story, which was a mood I enjoyed all the more as an October read.
 The atmosphere stuck with me most, and I am definitely interested to know if her other books have a similar vibe.

 Though I was invested in her journey and hopeful that she would find happiness, I didn’t feel incredibly connected to Addie as a character.
-I enjoyed the complexity of her relationship with Luc, as well as the simplicity of her relationship with Henry.
+I enjoyed the complexity of her relationship with Luc, as well as the comfortable simplicity of her relationship with Henry.

 I 1000% felt that the ending was coming, but in an inevitable way rather than a predictable one.
 It perfectly represents that mortality isn’t the only thing that makes us human.
 Rather, it’s willingness to sacrifice, capacity for empathy, and the vulnerability of having something to lose.